The combinatorial structure of beta negative binomial processes: Preliminaries

 \subsection{Related work}

-The term ``negative binomial process'' has historically been reserved for processes with negative binomial increments---a class into which the process we study here does not fall---and these processes have been long-studied in probability and statistics.
-We direct the reader to \citet{Kozubowski2009} for references.
+The term ``negative binomial process'' has historically been reserved for processes with negative binomial increments -- a class into which the process we study here does not fal -- and these processes have been long-studied in probability and statistics.
+We direct the reader to Kozubowski and Podg{\'o}rski \cite{Kozubowski2009} for references.

 One way to construct a process with negative binomial increments is to rely upon the fact that a negative binomial distribution is a gamma mixture of Poisson distributions.
-In particular, similarly to the construction by \citet{lo1982bayesian}, consider a Cox process $X$ directed by a gamma process $G$ with finite nonatomic intensity.
+In particular, similarly to the construction by Lo \cite{lo1982bayesian}, consider a Cox process $X$ directed by a gamma process $G$ with finite non-atomic intensity.
 So constructed, $X$ has independent increments with negative binomial distributions.
-Like the beta process (with a finite intensity underlying its ordinary component), the gamma process has, with probability one, a countably infinite number of atoms but a finite total mass, and so the Cox process $X$ is \as\ finite as well.
+Like the beta process (with a finite intensity underlying its ordinary component), the gamma process has, with probability one, a countably infinite number of atoms but a finite total mass, and so the Cox process $X$ is \mbox{a.s.} finite as well.
 Despite similarities, a comparison of Laplace functionals shows that the law of $X$ is not that of a beta negative binomial process.
-Using an approach directly analogous to the derivation of the IBP in \cite{GG06}, \citet{Titsias2007} characterizes the combinatorial structure of a sequence of point processes that, conditioned on $G$, are independent and identically distributed to the Cox process $X$.
-See \cref{sec:comb_structure} for comments.
-This was the first count analogue of the IBP; the possibility of a count analogue arising from beta negative binomial processes was first raised by \citet{ZHDC12}, who described the distribution of the number of new dishes sampled by each customer.
-Recent work by \citet{ZMS2014}, independent of our own and proceeding along different lines, describes a combinatorial process related to the NB-IBP (following a re-scaling of the beta process intensity).
+Using an approach directly analogous to the derivation of the IBP in \cite{GG06}, Titsias \cite{Titsias2007} characterizes the combinatorial structure of a sequence of point processes that, conditioned on $G$, are independent and identically distributed to the Cox process $X$.
+See Section~\ref{seccombstructure} for comments.
+This was the first count analogue of the IBP; the possibility of a count analogue arising from beta negative binomial processes was first raised by Zhou \textit{et al.} \cite{ZHDC12}, who described the distribution of the number of new dishes sampled by each customer.
+Recent work by Zhou, Madrid and Scott \cite{ZMS2014}, independent of our own and proceeding along different lines, describes a combinatorial process related to the NB-IBP (following a re-scaling of the beta process intensity).

-Finally, we note that another negative binomial process without negative binomial increments was defined on Euclidean space by \citet{BY1969} and extended to general spaces by \citet{Gregoire1984} and \citet{WI1998Poisson}.
-These measures are generally Cox processes on $\borelspace$ directed by random measures of the form
+Finally, we note that another negative binomial process without negative binomial increments was defined on Euclidean space by Barndorff-Nielsen and Yeo \cite{BY1969} and extended to general spaces by Gr{\'e}goire \cite{Gregoire1984} and Wolpert and Ickstadt \cite{WI1998Poisson}.
+These measures are generally Cox processes on $(\Omega,\mathcal{A})$ directed by random measures of the form